Caffe Cino

 Caffe Cino was an Off-Off-Broadway theater founded in 1958 by Joe Cino.
 The West Village coffeehouse, located at 31 Cornelia Street, was initially conceived as a venue for poetry, folk music, and visual art exhibitions.
 The plays produced at the Cino, however, became most prominent, and it is now considered the "birthplace of Off-Off-Broadway".

 The building was added to the National Register of Historic Places on November 9, 2017.
+It was made a New York City designated landmark in 2019.